Belgium: Bruges and Brussels

 The Breughel room takes you back in time.
 Flemish artists like Pieter Breughel the Elder were masters of everyday detail.

-In the Census at Bethlehem, Breughel gives us a bird's-eye view over a snow-covered village near Brussels.
-It's full of action — kids throw snowballs and sled across the ice and a crowd gathers at the inn, where a man is slaughtering a pig.
-Into the scene ride a man and woman — it's Joseph leading pregnant Mary, looking for a room.
-Breughel paints Mary as just another face in the crowd.
-The busy villagers toil on, oblivious to the miracle in their midst.
-Breughel deftly synthesizes religious scenes and slice-of-life detail in a local landscape, far from the Holy Land.
-It's 1566 years after that first Christmas and Joseph is a Flemish carpenter.
+In his Census at Bethlehem, Breughel gives us a bird's-eye view of a snow-covered village near Brussels.
+It’s full of life — kids throw snowballs and sled across the ice and men lug bushels across a frozen lake while a crowd gathers at the inn for the census.
+Into the scene ride a man and woman — it's the carpenter Joseph leading pregnant Mary, looking for a room.
+Breughel deftly synthesizes religious scenes and slice-of-life detail in a local landscape — far from the Holy Land.

 The attached Museum of Modern Art gives an easy-to-enjoy ramble through the art of the 19th and 20th centuries: from neoclassical to surrealism and beyond.

-The Belgian surrealist René Magritte used his training in advertising to push our buttons with a collage of bizarre images.
+The Belgian surrealist Rene Magritte used his training in advertising to push our buttons with a collage of bizarre images.
 He paints real objects with camera-eye clarity, but jumbles them together in new and provocative ways.
-People morph into animals...or chairs.
-Stairs lead nowhere and windows open onto nothing.
+People morph into animals…or chairs…and stairs lead nowhere.
 The surrealistic juxtaposition only short-circuits your brain when you try to make sense of it.

-And some of Brussels' top art is edible.
-Many tourists consider the local waffles a cultural highlight worth savoring.
+And some of Brussels’ top art is edible.
+Many tourists consider the local waffles a cultural highlight worth traveling for.

 Brussels is the political nerve center of a united Europe — only Washington DC has more lobbyists.
 When Europeans have a gripe…this is where they demonstrate.